-Origins: On 29 August 2015, a Tumblr user re-blogged a “note” about Adolf Hitler and World War II (originally shared by another user), appendeding a claim about the parents of former Vermont senator (and Democratic presidential candidate) Bernie Sanders’ parents being Holocaust survivors:
+On 29 August 2015, a Tumblr user re-blogged a "note" about Adolf Hitler and World War II (originally shared by another user), in the process appending to it a claim about the parents of Vermont senator (and Democratic presidential candidate) Bernie Sanders' parents being Holocaust survivors:

 "A guy named Adolf Hitler won an election in 1932.

 He won an election, and 50 million people died as a result of that election in World War II, including 6 million Jews.